-The regulations for calculating RWA under the new guidelines must be implemented by December 1, 2020.
-We may be required to raise additional capital in the future in order to maintain our capital adequacy ratios above the minimum required levels.
+The regulations for calculating RWA under the new guidelines must be implemented by December 1, 2021.
+We believe our current capital levels are adequate, but we cannot rule out having to raise additional capital in the future in order to maintain our capital adequacy ratios above the minimum required by the FMC.